OctopusDeploy/docs/docs/deployment-process/releases/index.md

 1. Select the release you want to deploy.
 1. Click **DEPLOY TO...** or **DEPLOY TO (Environment)**.
-1. If deploying to a specific environment, select the environment to be deployed to.
+1. If you selected **DEPLOY TO...**, select the environment to be deployed to.
 1. Expand the **Failure mode** section, and select the mode you want to use.
 1. Click **SAVE**.